JuliaLinearAlgebra/MatrixDepot.jl/doc/usage.rst

 We can define our own groups using the function ``setgroup!`` and remove a defined group with ``deletegroup!``.

-User definied groups may use arbitrary patterns to declare subsets of all available matrices, and are not restricted to simple lists of alternative names.
+User defined groups may use arbitrary patterns to declare subsets of all available matrices, and are not restricted to simple lists of alternative names.

 See also::